-Taking advantage of the research happening every day at Mount Sinai Heart, our team can enroll patients in research trials for new and groundbreaking treatments not yet available elsewhere.
+Taking advantage of the research happening every day at Mount Sinai Fuster Heart Hospital, our team can enroll patients in research trials for new and groundbreaking treatments not yet available elsewhere.

 "Mount Sinai gives individual patients an unsurpassed array of options for both diagnosis and treatment of coronary disease," says Bruce Darrow, MD, PhD, Assistant Professor of Cardiology.

 We often prescribe medication for our coronary artery disease patients.
 The most common medications include:

 - Cholesterol medications such as statins

 - Angiotensin converting enzyme inhibitors

 Our interventional cardiologists are highly skilled in the full spectrum of cardiac catheterization procedures, including but not limited to: